edamla/mediterraneanagency/_books/2021-09-01-insomniacs.md

 # For adding excerpt add <!--more--> and break the line
 ---
-The Imaginator, a miraculous device that opens the way for the rulers to sustain their power, offer- ing people paradise on a silver tray in every home.
+The Imaginator, a miraculous device that opens the way for the rulers to sustain their power, offering people paradise on a silver tray in every home.
-And two groups: those who connect to the Imagi- nator and sleep, and the sleepless...
+And two groups: those who connect to the Imaginator and sleep, and the sleepless...
 In this book, DR. presents a dystopian view of Istanbul to the reader.
-Two sleepless individuals, Sadık and retired phys- ics teacher Orhan, are searching for the meaning/ meaninglessness of life.
+Two sleepless individuals, Sadık and retired physics teacher Orhan, are searching for the meaning/ meaninglessness of life.
-Uykusuzlar (The Sleepless), a novel written 20 years before today when VR goggles started open- ing the doors to a new world and moving life into the metaverse universe, describes the near future.
+Uykusuzlar (The Sleepless), a novel written 20 years before today when VR goggles started opening the doors to a new world and moving life into the metaverse universe, describes the near future.
-Combining a strong plot with powerful predic- tions, how about looking at the 21st century’s
-Turkey from DR.’s perspective?
+Combining a strong plot with powerful predictions, how about looking at the 21st century’s Turkey from DR.’s perspective?
 <!--more-->